QUESTION: Why a Christian education?

 QUESTION: Do you offer interscholastic sports?

-ANSWE We believe that sports are an avenue for teaching important Christian life lessons about effort, responsibility, teamwork and honor.
+ANSWER: We believe that sports are an avenue for teaching important Christian life lessons about effort, responsibility, teamwork and honor.
 For girls and boys in grades 3 and 4, we offer an introductory interscholastic basketball program.
 Starting in grade 4 girls and boys can be part of our cross county teams.
 For girls in grades 5 through 8 we offer soccer, volleyball, basketball, poms and track.
 For boys in grades 5 through 8 we offer soccer, basketball and track.
 In the spring we offer co-ed softball and tennis for our middle school students as well as volleyball for boys in grades 7 and 8.
 Our teams are inclusive, yet they are also competitive in local, state and national tournaments.
-For additional information click here.

-ANSWER: The FIL middle school, which includes grades 6-8, has its own wing of the campus.
+ANSWER: The FILS middle school, which includes grades 6-8, has its own wing of the campus.
 The middle school is fully departmentalized, with licensed teachers teaching in their licensed area of expertise.
 Students are assigned lockers and change classrooms for each period.
 The students begin and end their day in homeroom.
 All middle schoolers may take home their laptops, and own them after 3 years, upon graduation.

 QUESTION: When does the school day start and end?